twillo-lehre-teilen/Train-The-Trainer/step5.md

         const userAnswer = (answerContainer.querySelector(selector) || {}).value;
         // if answer is correct
         if(userAnswer === currentQuestion.correctAnswer){
-          // add to the number of correct answers numCorrect++;
           // color the answers green
           answerContainers[questionNumber].style.color = 'lightgreen';
         }